 When you start teaching during your period of Non-Practising Registration, you must advise the TRBWA by submitting the Notice of Teaching online form, within 14 days of starting to teach.

 Your Non-Practising Registration will expire 2 years from the day you commenced teaching.
-Non-Practising Registration may be extended only in extenuating circumstances.

-It is expected that at least 28 days prior to your expiry date, you will make an application to transition to Full Registration.
+If you intend to apply to transition to Full Registration, it is expected that at least 28 days prior to your expiry date, you will make an application to transition to Full Registration.

 To transition to Full Registration prior to the expiry of Non-Practising Registration, please complete a Transition to Full Registration (online form) available via Teacher Login.